 You can use iBoysoft Data Recovery for Mac on macOS 12 Monterey/macOS 11 Big Sur/10.15 Catalina, macOS 10.14 Mojave, macOS 10.13 High Sierra, macOS 10.12 Sierra and Mac OS X 10.11 El Capitan, 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion and on M1, M1 Pro, and M1 Max Mac.

 1. Use the Free Download link above and install iBoysoft Data Recovery for Mac.

 2. Connect the corrupted USB flash drive to Mac, and then launch iBoysoft Data Recovery for Mac.

-3. Select the corrupted USB flash drive and click "Scan" to scan for all lost files.
+3. Select the corrupted USB flash drive and click "Search for Lost Data" to scan for all lost files.

 4. Preview the scanning results to make sure these files are in good condition.

 5. Choose files you want to get back and click "Recover".